 Another way to improve work performance is to ensure that everyone on the team has open communication channels.
 Work can easily bottleneck when questions and feedback go unseen or unanswered.
 Try creating an instant channel using a tool like Slack or Teams to encourage better communication.

-7. Offer Scheduled Break to Eliminate Working Distracted
+7. Offer Scheduled Breaks to Eliminate Working Distracted

 One of the many ways to improve workplace performance is eliminating distractions, but being strict regarding mobile devices or social media can hurt morale.
 Instead, schedule breaks into the day where employees can refresh and chat with each other before getting back to undistracted work.